JohnnatanTomaz/JohnnatanTomaz/README.md

 **Talking about Personal Stuffs:**

-- 👨🏻‍💻 I’m currently working on something cool;
+- 👨🏻‍💻 I’m currently working on a marketplace project;
 - 🚀 I’m currently learning Java and Flutter;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me:johnnatan.tomaz1@gmail.com;